 Dental implants are considered the gold standard in tooth replacement, and there is no other solution that offers the same restorative and cosmetic benefits.
 Treatment cost will vary from patient to patient and depend largely on the type and number of implants you require.
-Dr. E. Richard Hughes can properly explain all of the different factors that shape your dental implant cost at his Sterling, VA, office.
-Although dental implants are more expensive than other options, many patients feel that their benefits, such as improved bone health, are well worth the investment.
+Dr. E. Richard Hughes can properly explain all of the different factors that shape your dental implant cost at his Loudoun County practice in Sterling, VA.
+Although dental implants can be more expensive than other options, many patients feel that their benefits, such as improved bone health, are well worth the investment.

 When you lose a tooth, more than just your appearance is affected.
 Your jawbone will begin to atrophy and your dental function will be compromised.
 Although other restorative dental procedures can improve your oral health to some degree, dental implants are the only treatment solution that can enhance the health and appearance of your smile, while also promoting jawbone strength.
 This unique trait is possible because the implants stimulate the bone, similar to the function of a dental root.
 Other benefits include the ability to speak and eat all your favorite foods with confidence, which is often difficult with restorations like traditional dentures.

-Although dental implants are more expensive than other restorative options, many patients feel that their benefits are well worth the investment.
+Although dental implants can be more expensive than other restorative options, many patients feel that their benefits are well worth the investment.

 There are several factors that will determine the cost of your dental implants.
 No two cases are the same, and we urge each patient to visit our office for a personalized estimate.

 In some cases, we might simply replace one tooth with an implant-supported crown, which will cost less than a treatment plan that incorporates the All-on-4® technique to support a denture.
 Mini implants are also typically less expensive than traditional implants.